-Due to age, weight loss surgery, massive weight loss and other factors, the skin of the upper arms can become loose and flabby.
+Due to age, weight loss surgery, massive weight loss, and other factors, the skin of the upper arms can become loose and flabby.
 If exercise alone is not enough, sagging skin or “bat wings” can be addressed by an arm lift.
-An arm lift or brachioplasty typically involves liposuction of the upper arm and removal of excess skin.
+An arm lift, or brachioplasty, typically involves liposuction of the upper arm and removal of excess skin.
 The surgery creates a more contoured appearance for the upper arm by reducing the arm circumference and removing excess skin and fat.

-Dr. Michael Devlin will recommend an arm lift procedure at his Little Rock, AR, practice when there is a large amount of skin laxity causing a “bat wing” deformity.
+Dr. Michael Devlin will recommend an arm lift procedure at his Little Rock, AR, practice when there is a large amount of skin laxity causing a "bat wing" deformity.
 Men and women who lose massive amounts of weight through diet and exercise or through gastric bypass surgery often require a brachioplasty to reduce and redefine their arms.
-Often, older women request this procedure from Dr. Michael Devlin, when aging causes the arms to lose so much elasticity that the skin just “hangs."
+Often, older women request this procedure from Dr. Devlin, when aging causes the arms to lose so much elasticity that the skin just "hangs."
 If you are unhappy or self-conscious about the appearance of your arms, contact us today.

-Arm Lift Surgery Candidates
+Candidates for Arm Lift Surgery

 - Significant upper arm laxity

 - Willing to trade a scar for contour improvement

 An arm lift addresses stubborn fat that can't be targeteted with diet and exercise to help your upper arms look more trim and more toned.